Oslandia/py3dtiles/README.rst

 Python module to manage 3DTiles format.

-For now, only the Point Cloud specification is supported.
+For now, only the Point Cloud and the Batched 3D Model specifications are supported.

 py3dtiles is distributed under LGPL2 or later.